sparkyvxcx/telespier/README.md

 }
 ```

-3. Create your receiver channle for logging purpose.
+#### 3. Create your receiver channel

+E.g. set a receiver channel named: `Eavesdroping`

+For specific user monitoring, say you have a specific targeted user, you should create another channel for this user.
+After obtain this user's uid, hardcode it with id of the channel you created for this special user in a format like `user_id:channelid` into the `special_watchlist` field.

 Example:
-	Channle Name: Eavesdroping
-For specific user monitoring, say you have a specific targeted user, you should create another channle for this user.
-After obtain this user's uid, hardcode it with id of the channle you created for this special user in a format like `special_watchlist` into the `data.json` file.

-Usage Example:
-tango1's uid: 12345678
+- tango1's uid: `12345678`

-logging channle for tango1: 87654321
-and so on
+- Receiver channel for tango1: `87654321` and so on

 ```json
 ...